| |

 so park-and-play kayakers don't mind pulling into an eddy and waiting

-for inner-tubers and self-guided commercial rafters to pass by.
+for inner-tubers and self-guided commercial boaters to pass by.

 The Cassady/Calhoun guidebook describes the standard summertime run